Advanced Program in Fracture Mechanics

 Dr Phil Hopkins

 Dr. Phil Hopkins, an independent consultant based in the UK, developed all content for this program.
-Dr Hopkins has held a number of senior management and executive positions in the oil and gas business, and combines this high level management expertise with over 35 years engineering experience in transmission pipelines, including work on pipeline engineering, damage, safety, risk, integrity, surveillance, inspection and maintenance, and repair.
+Dr Hopkins has held a number of senior management and executive positions in the oil and gas business, and combines this high level management expertise with over four decades of engineering experience in transmission pipelines, including work on pipeline engineering, damage, safety, risk, integrity, surveillance, inspection and maintenance, and repair.

 Progress